MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### What should I do to enable Previews of my AppSource offers?

 Preview support is now enabled for all submissions of [!INCLUDE[prod_short](../includes/prod_short.md)] offers.
-It uses the preview key specified on your offer in Partner Center under `Availability > Preview Audience > Hide Key`.
-Partner Center automatically generates a key when creating a new offer, but you can override it.
+It uses the hide key specified on your offer in Partner Center under `Availability > Preview Audience > Hide Key`.
+Partner Center automatically generates a key when creating a new offer, but you can override it with any string using only lowercase letters and/or numbers.

 ### On which environments can I install preview versions?